This guide shares 21 of the best day trips from Sydney to help you find new and exciting one-day road trip destinations outside our city.

 Planning a day trip to Morton National Park means you will get to enjoy two stunning waterfalls that are located close to one another.

 The largest of the two, Belmore Falls, is a stunning plunge waterfall with two drops on the Barrengarry Creek.
-A short walking track passes several lookouts, including the Hindmarsh Lookout, from where you can enjoy panoramic views of Kangaroo Valley.
+A short walking track passes several lookouts, including the Hindmarsh Lookout, which offers panoramic Kangaroo Valley views.

 The second waterfall, Fitzroy Falls, carries the same name as the village in the Southern Highlands where it is located.
 A boardwalk at the visitor centre leads to a lookout that offers spectacular views of the 81-metre waterfall.